A new women's hockey competition will start in January. There is plenty of work to do before then - ExBulletin

 WHAT DO WE KNOW?

-The PHF goes after a group led by Los Angeles Dodgers co-owner Mark Walter and including tennis great and women’s sports icon Billie Jean King bought assets to pave the way for the only sustainable league that so many players have worked for.
+The PHF disappeared after a group led by Los Angeles Dodgers co-owner Mark Walter and including tennis great and women’s sports icon Billie Jean King purchased assets to pave the way for the only sustainable league that so many players have worked for.

 Those players will go into the pool of available talent for the new league, which will consist of six teams: three each in the US and Canada.
 There will be 23-player rosters with salaries ranging from $35,000 to $80,000, plus a licensing deal that will allow many of the top stars to exceed that cap.

-The league is expected to feature U.S. national team players such as Hilary Knight and Amanda Kessel, and Canadian national team players such as Sarah Nurse and Marie-Philip Poulin, all of whom were members of the PHWPA and refused to join the PHFformerly known as the NWHL, based on philosophical differences around the economic model, health care and other issues.
+The league is expected to feature U.S. national team players such as Hilary Knight and Amanda Kessel and Canadian national team players such as Sarah Nurse and Marie-Philip Poulin, all of whom were members of the PHWPA and declined to join the PHF, which was formerly known as the NWHL, based on philosophical differences around the economic model, health care and other issues.

 Players under contract with the PHF who do not belong to one of the teams will receive compensation.